techidaily/site-activate-lock/source/_posts/how-to-bypass-icloud-activation-lock-on-mac-for-iphone-15-pro-max-by-drfone-ios.md

 ![mac activation lock](https://images.wondershare.com/drfone/article/2023/12/bypass-icloud-activation-lock-mac-1.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kx-Pb0otJCs?si=Mvr49yQVesmJA8-O" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Navigating through the iCloud **Activation Lock on a MacBook** can be daunting.
 This is especially true when faced with legitimate scenarios like forgotten passwords.
 It can also happen in the case of purchasing pre-owned locked devices.
 Yet, several methods and techniques exist to bypass this security feature.
 Below, we'll go through various methods for how to bypass iCloud **Activation Lock on Mac**:

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/RhLjZsruC9M?si=-861oUSfrUde2Ykt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Fix 1.
 Retrieve Your Password